Aaramis/Film_recommandation/README.md

 Some of the things you can do with this dataset:
 Predicting movie revenue and/or movie success based on a certain metric.
 What movies tend to get higher vote counts and vote averages on TMDB?
 Building Content Based and Collaborative Filtering Based Recommendation Engines.

+## Evaluation

+The job is to predict the international box office revenue for each movie.
+For each id in the test set, you must predict the value of the revenue variable.

+Submissions are evaluated on Root-Mean-Squared-Logarithmic-Error (RMSLE) between the predicted value and the actual revenue.
+Logs are taken to not overweight blockbuster revenue movies.